vacp2p/rfc/specs/waku/waku-1.md

 ### Maximum Packet Size

 Nodes SHOULD limit the maximum size of both packets and envelopes.
-If a packet exceeds its limit it MUST be dropped.
+If a packet or envelope exceeds its limit, it MUST be dropped.

 - **RLPx Packet Size** - This size MUST be checked before a message is decoded.
 - **Waku Envelope Size** - Each envelope contained in an RLPx packet MUST then separately be checked against the maximum envelope size.